Skip to Content

 ● Step 5: Drain the oil.

-Unscrew the plug with a wrench, and wait for all the oil to drain out into the pan.
+Unscrew the plug with a wrench, and wait for all the oil to drain into the pan.
 If there is no drain plug, lift the carburetor from the side on which the air filter or the carburetor is located and pour the oil out from the oil fill hole.

 ● Step 6: Empty the carburetor bowl

 Also, place a rag under the bowl to catch the liquid.
 There will be at least one set bolt present.
-If you find a second offset bolt, then it is a drain plug.
+If you find a second offset bolt, it is a drain plug.

 ● Step 7: Dispose of all the diluted oil.